Sadiya Serpent Pillar: History

 As per the Assam Gazetteer (1928), the pillar was found between the Dibang and Deopani rivers, on the eastern side close to the seventh milepost of the road from Sadiya to Nizamghat.
 There was a stone bridge located nearby to the pillar and a road led from this bridge to a brick tank in the vicinity.
 The British explorer S. F Hannay found a brick gateway, stone bridge and a brick tank in the same region (between the Dibang and Deopani rivers), but fortified by tall ramparts.
+The brick tank had mason marks, similar to those found in the Tamreswari temple.

-Another British explorer T. Block found two similar octagonal stone snake pillars in the Tamreswari Temple.
+Another British explorer T. Block found two similar octagonal stone snake pillars in the Tamreswari Temple built by Chutia kings.
 The writer T. Block describes:

 "They (the pillars) were found in the north-eastern section of the enclosed area (of Tamreswari).
 I found two such bases, their shape is octagonal, 2 feet 6 inches in diameter, with a circular hollow inside; these rested on squares, with their corners cut off and differently moulded.
 The hemispherical capital measures 2 feet 4 inches in diameter at its base and is perforated by a hollow shaft 1 feet 10 inches land.
 Near the bottom, a pair of snakes biting their tails is twisted around it."